 Passive candidates – those who aren’t currently applying or even looking for new positions – tend to be extremely talented.
 In fact, it’s often said that the best quality candidates are the passive ones.

 As Brexit uncertainty is set to continue well into 2020 and beyond, the world of recruitment – like so many others – is shrouded in unpredictability as the New Year beckons.
-There are some emerging and continuing trends we can identify though as the first year of the ‘Roaring ‘20s’ gets underway.

 The war for top talent in the building services industry is well underway, and companies are all seeking that special edge that will attract and retain top performers.